26 Easy Tips for Teens to Improve Technology Skills:

 26 Download a newspaper article from the day you were born from an electronic database.
 (Power Library.)

-BOOK & MEDIA LISTS
+BOOK & MEDIA

 STEM Reads 4 Teens (.pdf) – free downloadable pamphlet